tsostarics/ftpals/README.md

 [paletter](https://github.com/AndreaCirilloAC/paletter) but I wanted to try something new myself.

-I reimplimented the genetic algortihm implementation in this paper:
+I reimplemented the genetic algortihm implementation in this paper:

 [Troiano, Luigi & Birtolo, Cosimo & Miranda, Maria.
 (2008).
 Adapting palettes to color vision deficiencies by genetic algorithm.
 GECCO’08: